 - Horizontal sliding doors such as closet doors.

 Small tags are permitted on the outside of storage units to help a clerk find the particular products contained in each unit.
-In the case of tobacco products and tobacco product accessories, price information is not permitted on these identification tags.
-The tags for tobacco products and tobacco product accessories must:
+However, in the case of tobacco and branded tobacco accessories, the tags must:

 - Use black type on a white background;